 For instance, many roses bear a resemblance to peonies while also echoing the flower heads of Annabelle hydrangeas.
 On the smaller side, Boltonia asteroides looks a lot like miniature Shasta daisies.
 And within the iris family, the elegant flowers of ‘Immortality’ echo those of the more diminutive Japanese iris ‘White Swirl’ to dramatic effect.

 5. ADD SOME BLING TO YOUR WHITE GARDEN

-Every garden can use a little silver.
+Every garden can use a little bling.
 Silver-toned plants not only reflect light, but they also ease the transition from one plant to another.
 I’ll often plant velvety ‘Stachys byzantina ‘Big Ears’ at the front of a border for contrast.
-Or for added drama, I’ll site the beautiful foliage plant Artemisia ‘Powis Castle’ in its mid section.
-There, its silvery, fern-like leaves provide a great complement to other dark green, broad-leaved perennials.
+Or for added drama, I’ll site Artemisia ‘Powis Castle’ in the middle of the garden where its silvery, fern-like leaves provide a great complement to other dark green, broad-leaved perennials.

 Silvery stachys provides soft contrast in a white garden in Maryland